Omaha Car Accident Lawyer

 - Pain and suffering

-Our Omaha personal injury lawyers handle car, motorcycle, and truck accident cases on a contingency fee basis, which means you pay us no fees unless we obtain a recovery for you.
-If you have been hurt in an accident, call us at (402) 505-8234 to schedule a free consultation.
-We listen to you, and we guarantee effort, responsiveness, and tireless work on our clients’ behalf.
+Our team at Bottlinger Law L.L.C. handles car, motorcycle, and truck accident cases on a contingency fee basis, which means you won’t pay us anything unless we obtain a recovery for you.
+If you or a loved one has been hurt in an accident, call us at (402) 505-8234 to schedule a free consultation.

 - NE Department of Roads: 2015 Annual Report: Traffic Crash Facts